-The Investment Manager or Sub-Investment Manager may in its discretion exercise or procure the exercise of all voting or other rights which may be exercisable in relation to investments held by a Sub-Fund, including Shares held by a Sub-Fund in another Sub-Fund.
-In relation to the exercise of such rights the Investment Manager or Sub-Investment Manager may establish guidelines for the exercise of voting or other rights and the Investment Manager or Sub-Investment Manager may, in its discretion, elect not to exercise or procure the exercise of such voting or other rights.
+The Investment Manager (or its delegate) may in its discretion exercise or procure the exercise of all voting or other rights which may be exercisable in relation to investments held by a Sub-Fund, including Shares held by a Sub-Fund in another Sub-Fund.
+In relation to the exercise of such rights the Investment Manager (or its delegate) may establish guidelines for the exercise of voting or other rights and the Investment Manager (or its delegate) may, in its discretion, elect not to exercise or procure the exercise of such voting or other rights.